lbarqueira/Jetpack-Compose-Tutorial/readme.md

 Compose is built to support material design principles.
 Many of its UI elements implement material design out of the box.
 In this lesson, you'll style your app with material widgets.

+### Lesson 4: Lists and animations

+Lists and animations are everywhere in apps.
+In this lesson, you will learn how Compose makes it easy to create lists and fun to add animations.

+### Here’s what you've learned so far:

+Here’s what you've learned so far:

+- Defining composable functions
+- Adding different elements in your composable
+- Structuring your UI component using layout composables
+- Extending composables by using modifiers
+- Creating an efficient list
+- Keeping track of state and modifying it
+- Adding user interaction on a composable
+- Animating messages while expanding them